ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 }
 ~~~

-The following describes each child item of this group.
+The following describes each child item of this map.

 - corim.alg-id: An integer that identifies a signature algorithm.